fmhy/edit/docs/beginners-guide.md

 > How important is using an adblocker?

 Piracy sites usually contain ads, some of which can be harmful, often leading to unwanted pages or fake download buttons.
 Real download buttons are usually small, and match the sites design, while fake ones are often big and eye-catching.
-It can be hard to tell them apart, so its important to always have an adblocker.
+It can be hard to tell them apart, so it's important to always have an adblocker.

 For browsers we recommend **[uBO](https://github.com/gorhill/uBlock)**, and you can also use a **[Redirect Skipper](https://fmhy.net/internet-tools#redirect-bypass)** to skip annoying countdowns.